 Funds Program.
 Through the generous support of current Vice President for Research, the program continues to support faculty research activities.

 Q: How has this program changed since conception?

 The mission for FREF has not changed.
 The funding categories have evolved in response to faculty need and input.
-Category I, a Large-Scale Research and Creative Projects category, reviewed during one grant round each year (April), is available to faculty to support research that will make a major contribution to the field; this category is often where “new research” is supported.
+Category I, a Large-Scale Research and Creative Projects category is available to faculty to support research that will make a major contribution to the field; this category is often where “new research” is supported.
 Category II, the Project-Based Faculty Research Support category, provides funding for shorter-term research projects or lengthier projects (with various components or stages eligible for multiple awards in various grant rounds and for non-duplicative components) if project progress is demonstrated.
 This replaces the earlier FREF category for collaborative research or works, however, collaborative work can also be funded in this category.
 This category is reviewed three times a year (September, January and April).
 The last category, Category III, is Travel Differential Support.
 This category will help offset the cost of research and scholarly-related activity specifically for the cost of travel from our rural location.
 We have added a new component, Category IIIi, to this category to address the increasing costs of international travel.
 Category III also evolved to allow for an increase in the funding amount and to enable part-time faculty to apply.
 To better accommodate faculty travel cycles, this category is now reviewed on an ongoing basis.